 Read more about how to take the best pictures on vacation!

 Another tip for what to pack for a day of sightseeing is to bring a collapsible water bottle.
-Between walking miles around town sightseeing, to bathing in the hot sun, to drinking a lot of alcohol, you body is going to be desperate for hydration!
+Between walking miles around town sightseeing, to bathing in the hot sun, to drinking a lot of alcohol, your body is going to be desperate for hydration!

 Do your body a favor and pack a water bottle.
 Many cities have water fountains throughout the area, so fill up whenever you can!
 If you are at a restaurant, fill your water bottle up with the tap water they give you.
-This will save you a ton of money throughout your trip, as you won’t have to spend a few dollars on water every time you are thirsty!
+This will save you a ton of money throughout your trip, as you won’t have to spend a few dollars on the water every time you are thirsty!